 If you fall into the greasy hair crowd, this one's for you!
-Dry shampoo can also be a godsend for those days where you are crunched on time and don’t want to wash your hair.
-Personally I’ve used a simple 1:1 combo of baking soda and kaolin clay powder sprinkled along the part line on my scalp, let it sit for 5 minutes or even sleep with it in, then brush it out.
+Dry shampoo can also be a godsend for those days where you are crunched for time and don’t want to wash your hair.
+Personally, I’ve used a simple 1:1 combo of baking soda and kaolin clay powder sprinkled along the part line on my scalp, let it sit for 5 minutes or even sleep with it in, then brush it out.
 Go that route if you are a DIYer.
 Otherwise, non-toxic brands that come highly recommended are Lulu Organics and Fat and the Moon.

 2. A Month of Buns!

 No, this tip is not for butt-people.
 Challenge yourself to try an extended period of up-does - go braided or twisted, piled high or pulled low.
 My arsenal of bobby pins grew during my acclimation period as I challenged myself to experiment more with having my hair up.
 Pinterest is a never ending resources for this my friends.
-If you have shorter hair, this can still apply with pulling your face-framing pieces away from your face with cute twists and braids.
+If you have shorter hair, this can still apply to pulling your face-framing pieces away from your face with cute twists and braids.